world-zero/world-zero/doc/README.md

 on `IEntityRepo<T>.Save()`.
 Again, since a valid but uninitialized ID is 0, repos start counting meaningful IDs at 1.

     - An example of this would be ensuring that `Faction.Name`s are unique.

+That all said, there is a slight addendum to how entity repositories work.
+For more, check out `backend/EntitesAndRepos.md`.

 3. Services are responsible for passing inputs to repos, dealing with any responses, performing unit-of-works (which are responsible for enforcing